 Citation

-Food and Agricultural Organization (2011) Current Status and Options for Biotechnologies in Aquaculture and Fisheries in Developing Countries.
-In: Biotechnologies for Agricultural Development : Proceedings of the FAO International Technical Conference on “Agricultural Biotechnologies in Developing Countries: Options and Opportunities in Crops, Forestry, Livestock, Fisheries and Agro-industry to Face the Challenges of Food Insecurity and Climate Change” (ABDC-10), Rome, Italy, Food and Agricultural Organization. pp.191-239.
+Food and Agriculture Organization of the United Nations (FAO( (2011) Current Status and Options for Biotechnologies in Aquaculture and Fisheries in Developing Countries.
+In: Biotechnologies for Agricultural Development : Proceedings of the FAO International Technical Conference on “Agricultural Biotechnologies in Developing Countries: Options and Opportunities in Crops, Forestry, Livestock, Fisheries and Agro-industry to Face the Challenges of Food Insecurity and Climate Change” (ABDC-10), Rome, Italy, Food and Agriculture Organization of the United Nations (FAO). pp.191-239.
 DOI: http://dx.doi.org/10.25607/OBP-1065

 URI